HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Select Server dialog

-8. Choose either **Windows NT authentication** or **SQL Server authentication** depending on how the security settings have been defined in the SQL Server database then click **Next**.
+8. Choose either **Windows NT authentication** or **SQL Server authentication** depending on how the security settings have been defined in the SQL Server database then click :guilabel:`Next`.
 If you are not sure, check with the SQL Server database administrator.

 	.. _figALAD: